Venice and their world famous gondolas

 Now I've seen Venice and I appreciate how special it really is, and I will not return simply because of the crowds.

-I went out into the evening air looking for dinner and found lasagne on a pier looking over the Grand Canal - nice.
+I went out into the evening air looking for dinner and found lasagne and red wine on a pier looking over the Grand Canal - nice.

 Found the world famous Rialto Bridge, just around the corner from my guest house, the next morning and tried to get an unobstructed picture but impossible - next time I am on a boat (see picture).